MagicCube/g3d/README.md

 * Scroll to zoom in and out.

 <b>If you have a multi-finger touchable device, you can</b>
-* Touch with one-finger to pan.
+* Touch with one finger to pan.
-* Touch with two-finger to rotate.
+* Touch with two fingers to rotate.
-* Pinch to zoom in and out.
+* Pinch with two fingers to zoom in and out.

 <b>If you have a Red/Blue 3D Glasses</b>
 * Click the glasses button of the toolbar on the left side to switch between 2D and 3D mode.